SatyaKomatineni/LearnSparkJava8/readme.md

 10. Show how interface default methods are used for before and after (interceptors like) functionality
 11. Show how Type::new method reference is used

+# Streams
-# com.ai.learning.streams.example1 demonstrates: Streams Basics
+## com.ai.learning.streams.example1 demonstrates: Streams Basics

 [You can find this package here](/src/com/ai/learning/streams/example1)